tiimgreen/github-cheat-sheet/README.md

 [*Read more about the differences between commits views.*](https://help.github.com/articles/differences-between-commit-views)

-## Empty Commits
+## Empty Commits :trollface:

-Commits can be pushed with no code changes by adding `--allow-empty` — :trollface: :
+Commits can be pushed with no code changes by adding `--allow-empty`:

 ```bash
 $ git commit -m "Big-ass commit" --allow-empty